Skip to main content

 In this example, we simply asked the agent to “check the current weather in Stockholm using a suitable API.”
 The agent found a free weather API, made the HTTP request, parsed the JSON response, and presented the results in a readable table—all without any configuration.

 This capability is hidden by default.
-Contact support@abundly.ai to enable it for your organization.
+Contact support@abundly.ai to enable it for your workspace.
 Due to its power and flexibility, we enable it on a case-by-case basis.

 How it works